rhit-spiecee/csse375project/README.md

         - [ ] Test when player has 2 cards left in hand
         - [ ] Test when player has 5 cards left in hand

 End Game:

-- [ ] Check the supply pile of province cards is empty
+- [x] Check the supply pile of province cards is empty
-    - [ ] Tests (cross-checking)
+    - [x] Tests (cross-checking)
         - [x] Supply pile of province cards has 0 left ->Game Over
-        - [ ] Supply pile of province cards has 1 left -> Continue Playing
-        - [ ] Supply pile of province cards has 2 left -> Continue Playing
-        - [ ] Supply pile of province cards has 12 left -> Continue Playing
+        - [x] Supply pile of province cards has more than 0 left -> Continue Playing
 - [ ] Check any three supply piles are empty (every supply card needs to be tested once)
     - [ ] Tests for each supply pile
         - [ ] Supply pile has 0 left -> Game Over